jxm-analytics/rfm-customer-segmentation/README.md

 - Created RFM metrics using SQL
 - Assigned customers into 8 segments based on score combinations
 - Built a Power BI dashboard to explore customer behavior interactively

 ---

+## 📥 Dataset

+This project uses the [UCI Online Retail Dataset](https://archive.ics.uci.edu/ml/datasets/Online+Retail), which contains over 500,000 transactions from a UK-based online retailer between 2010 and 2011.

+---